intelliot/braintree-manul-setup-ten/README.md

 ## Setup

-After cloning the repo pull the braintree_ios submodule by running this the project root directory.
+After cloning the repo pull the braintree_ios submodule by running this in the project root directory.

     git submodule init
     git submodule update